davidbacter01/pregnancy-tracker/DEPLOY.md

 #### Option A: Upload via GitHub Web Interface (Easiest)
 1. On your new repo page, click "uploading an existing file"
-2. Drag all 8 files into the upload area:
+2. Drag all 7 files into the upload area:
    - `.gitignore`
    - `index.html`
-   - `pregnancy-tracker.jsx`
    - `service-worker.js`
    - `manifest.json`
    - `icon-192.png`